Shelton Perera: Career

 Shelton received his basic music knowledge from W.W.
 Rupasinghe master.
 Later, he joined the Government Conservatory from 1954 to 1955 and studied music under its principal, Lionel Edirisinghe.
 After mastered the tabla, he dreamed to study music in India in 1962.
-Despite the difficulties, he went to India and entered the Bhatkhande Music Institute Deemed University.
+Despite the difficulties, he went to India and entered the Marris Music College (currently called Bhatkhande Sanskriti Vishwavidyalaya).
 He learned to play the tabla under famous tabla maestros Ahmed Jan Thirakwa, Bade Ghulam Ali Khan and Harishankar Mishra.
 Meanwhile, he became a tabla player in the Indian Radio Service and worked as a Tabla player for many Indian singers.
-He holds a Masters in Music and Orchestra with Excellent Grade from Bhatkanda University of Music.
+He holds a master's in music and orchestra from Bhatkanda University of Music.

 After graduating from the university, he moved Bombay under the guidance of Madan Mohan who came to Lucknow Radio to participate in an Indian radio program Akila Bharati.
 Then he played the tabla under Mohan in his program.
 He is the only Sri Lankan to play the tabla in Bollywood films under renowned musicians such as Naushad, Shankar–Jaikishan, Salil Chowdhury, S. D. Burman, Kalyanji–Anandji and Mohinder Tripathi.
 During this period, Shelton heard the news of his father's death through a friend and returned to Sri Lanka from Bombay in 1966.
 This breaks the bond between him with India.

 After returning to Sri Lanka, he first went to Uhana Maha Vidyalaya, Ampara as a government music teacher.
 Shelton was the first Sri Lankan to be appointed as the first Hindi announcer of the Sri Lanka Broadcasting Corporation.
 Shelton made his film debut in 1967 as the music director in Dommie Jayawardena's first film, Daru Duka.
 In the film, has composed three solo songs for three songs written by Karunaratne Abeysekera.
 Shelton then directed the music for Dommie's 1972 film Singapore Charlie with Premalal Danwatte.
 He continued to work as the music director for many popular films including, Sarubima, Iwasana Danaa and Ahala Pahala.
 He co-directed the music with Mohammed Sally for the 1974 film Hadawath Naththo directed by Zubair Mackin.

 Shelton also contributed as a playback singer in the films including Sinhasuna, Hadawath Naththo and Tom Pachaya.
 The highlight of his playback career was winning the Sarasaviya Award for Best Singer of the Year at the 1985 Sarasaviya Awards for the film Sasara Chethana directed by Malini Fonseka for the song "Budune Budu Piyanane".
 On May 20, 1980, Shelton organized the concert "Mihirathi Wasantha" which was held at the Tower Theater.
 Some of his most popular songs include, "Egodaha Yanno", "Awasan Liyumai", "Maha Muhudu Wimane", "Himidiri Eliye", "Dura Etha Noyana" and "Kandulak Una".
 Apart from classical songs, Shelton also sung Noorthi songs such as "Seetha Ma Siriya Inne", "Agana Baduya Mewa", "Lankendra Swami" and "Punyawantha".